iotaledger/documentation/iota-streams/0.1/introduction/how-streams-works.md

 - **Streams message type:** The type of message content.
 This type gives the receiver an indication of how to process it.

 ![Message structure](../images/message-structure.png)

-## Protobuf3 messaging

-Protobuf3 is a cryptographic message definition language that we built for encoding and decoding Streams messages.

-Protobuf3 builds on the idea of [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) by adding keywords that indicate how a certain message field should be processed.
-For example, the `mssig` keyword indicates that the content contains a signature that must be generated or verified.

-Protobuf3 is highly extensible so that it's easy to add new keywords such as those for Diffie-Hellman key exchange.

 ## Cryptography